 What is PLJJ?
-It literally means “pretty sisters” and refer to pretty ladies.
+It literally means “pretty sisters” and refers to pretty ladies.
 This term comes from pinyin “piào liang jiě jiě.”
 What is PLGG?
 The literal meaning is “pretty brothers” for the pinyin “piào liang gē ge.”
-It refers to good looking guys.
+It refers to good-looking guys.
 People say PLJJ/PLGG to give compliments on good-looking people.

 我今天遇到了一个PLJJ，好开心。(wǒ jīn tiān yù dào le yī ge piào liang jiě jie, hǎo kāi xīn. ) (I ran into a pretty lady, so happy.)